-- 4. Concept Plan Requirements: The concept plan, prepared on the site analysis map, shall include the following items: - a.
-The proposed name of the subdivision. - b.
-A contour map (request for these maps can be made from the U.S. Geological Survey [USGS]). - c.
-A map showing soil types (requests for these maps can be made through the Soil Conservation Service [SCS]). - d.
+- (2) historical sites and building, - (3) cultural features, - (4) unusual vegetation, - (5) wildlife habitats and paths, - (6) unusual rock formations, - (7) any other features that make the property distinctive.
+(See title 10, chapter 11 of this code for additional information.) - Concept Plan Requirements: The concept plan, prepared on the site analysis map, shall include the following items: - a.
+The proposed name of the subdivision. - A contour map (request for these maps can be made from the U.S. Geological Survey [USGS]). - A map showing soil types (requests for these maps can be made through the Soil-Conservation Service [SCS]). - d.
 A map showing flood hazard areas, including the 100-year recurrence interval flood; or where such data is not available, the maximum flood of record. - e.
 A map showing potential geographical hazards, e.g., earthquake fault lines. - f.
 The property boundaries of the proposed subdivision. - g.
 The names of the owner, subdivider, if other than the owner, and the engineer or designer of the subdivision. - h.
-Boundaries of adjacent properties and names of adjacent property owners. - i.
-Approximate number of lots proposed and street layout, indicating general scale dimensions of lots. - j.
-Approximate total acreage of the development as well as size of the individual lots. - k.
-All property under the control of the subdivider, even if only a portion is being subdivided. - I. Location, width and names of existing streets within two hundred feet (200') of the subdivision and of all previously platted streets or other public ways, railroad and utilities rights of way, parks and other public open space, permanent buildings and structures, houses or permanent easements, and section and corporate lines within and adjacent to the tract. - m.
-Parcels of land intended to be dedicated or temporarily reserved for public use or set aside for use of property owners in a subdivision, including, but not limited to, sites for parks, playgrounds, schools or other public uses. - n.
-Location of natural drainage channels and the proposed storm and surface water drainage system. - o.
-Description of the types of water systems proposed, both culinary and irrigation, along with any and all water rights. - p.
+Boundaries of adjacent properties and names of adjacent property owners. - Approximate number of lots proposed and street layout, indicating general scale dimensions of lots. - j.
+Approximate total acreage of the development as well as size of the individual lots. - All property under the control of the subdivider, even if only a portion is being subdivided. - Location, width and names of existing streets within two hundred feet (200') of the subdivision and of all previously platted streets or other public ways, railroad and utilities rights of way, parks and other public open space, permanent buildings and structures, houses or permanent easements, and section and corporate lines within and adjacent to the tract.

+- m.
+Parcels of land intended to be dedicated or temporarily reserved for public use or set aside for use of property owners in a subdivision, including, but not limited to, sites for parks, playgrounds, schools or other public uses. - Location of natural drainage channels and the proposed storm and surface water drainage system. - Description of the types of water systems proposed, both culinary and irrigation, along with any and all water rights. - p.
 Description of the type of sewer or sanitary waste system proposed. - q.
-Present zoning.
+Present zoning. - r.

-r.
 Date of preparation, scale of drawing and north arrow.